 PMPC 6P10 Professional Speaking

-Development of the required confidence for full participation in classroom interactions, professional meetings, presentations and collaborative pedagogy of graduate studies.
+Development of the required confidence for full participation in classroom interactions, presentations and collaborative pedagogy of graduate studies.

 PMPC 6P11 Professional Reading

 The achieving of a better understanding of vocabulary, word usage and reading strategies such as main idea, author's purpose and supporting details.
 Focus on increasing reading ability with advanced vocabulary development, word and dictionary usage, structural analysis, additional pre-reading and reading strategies such as outlines, inferences and conventions of North American academic written work.